Skip to Main Content

 If beta blocker therapy is not appropriate or not effective, a calcium channel blocker, nitrate, or ranolazine are alternative options.

-Angiotensin converting enzyme (ACE) inhibitors are important heart-protective drugs, particularly for people with diabetes and high blood pressure.
+Angiotensin converting enzyme (ACE) inhibitors are important heart-protective drugs, particularly for people with diabetes, high blood pressure, and heart failure.
 They reduce the production of angiotensin, a chemical that causes arteries to narrow, and so are commonly used to lower blood pressure.
-They may also reduce risk for heart attack, stroke, complications of diabetes, and death in patients at high risk for heart disease.
+They may also reduce risk for heart attack, stroke, complications of diabetes, and death in patients at with or at high risk for heart disease.

 ACE inhibitors are indicated for most patients who have had heart attacks.
 They are particularly helpful for patients with coronary artery disease who also have diabetes or who have heart failure or left ventricular dysfunction (when the heart's main chamber does not pump as well as it should).